Big Techs in the insurance market: how to use a User-Centrism strategy to address them?

 What cannot be denied is that all these Big Tech moves are being viewed as potentially threatening by CEOs of insurance companies around the world.
-The reasons for insomnia are varied; the questions, still without palpable answers, are perhaps the biggest source of concern: how to compete with brands with global reach and with such great technological power?
-Are consumers’ digital habits going to have the right balance when it comes to choosing an insurance product?
-Will the same thing happen to insurers that happened to the banking institutions?
+The reasons for insomnia are varied; the questions, still without palpable answers, are perhaps the biggest sources of concern: how to compete with brands with global reach and with such great technological power?
+Are consumers’ digital habits going to be the right balance when it comes to choosing an insurance product?
+Will it happen to insurers the same thing that has happened to the banking institutions?

 How can a User-Centrism strategy help you tackle Big Techs?

-In addition to the investments and efforts already made in digital transformation by the insurance companies, a strategy is that has been recommended by many experts is to address the competition generated by the Big Techs: User-Centrism.
+In addition to the investments and efforts already made in digital transformation by the insurance companies, a strategy is indicated by many experts to address the competition generated by the Big Techs: User-Centrism.

 The term User-Centrism was coined by Rick Levine, Christopher Locke, Doc Searls, and David Weinberger in The Cluetrain Manifesto (1999).
 It refers to the notion that consumers are increasingly monitoring how services are delivered to them, rather than being forcefully managed by suppliers.